MoralisWeb3/docs/docs/01-web3-data-api/evm/getting-started/get-your-api-key.md

 Whether you are new to blockchain development or a seasoned developer, this guide serves as your gateway to unlocking the potential of seamless blockchain development.

-This comprehensive guide explains how to set up your Moralis account, get your Moralis API Key, and install the Moralis SDK in your project.
+This step-by-step tutorial shows how to set up your Moralis account, get your Moralis API Key, and install the Moralis SDK in your project.

 ## Prerequisites